 Zion National Park in Utah is a popular destination in the Southwestern United states with beautiful views.
 It was the first national park in Utah and the best way to experience it is hiking among the high cliffs and through the narrow canyons.
 It is home to some very unique hikes, such as the Narrows where you walk for miles up a river with sheer canyon walls on either side of you, or hike the Angels Landing Trail with 21 switchbacks to the top for a great lookout.
 This geologically unique area has colorful sandstone canyons, high plateaus, and rock towers.
 Natural arches and exposed formations of the Colorado Plateau make up a large wilderness of diverse ecosystems.
 Route 9, which traverses the park from east to west, is open year-round to private vehicles.
 Be prepared for hazardous driving conditions during and immediately following storms.
 Icy spots remain through the winter.

-Tony S. on Angels Landing Trail
+Kristy D. on Angels Landing Trail

 This trail is a challenge.
 The ascent is a solid workout.
 Spectacular views and an adrenaline rush.
 Hanging from the side of the mountain for the first time was something I won't soon forget.
 If you are averse to heights, best to avoid the final push to the peak.

 Hiked Thanksgiving Day.
 Switchbacks pretty much define this trail, however at no point did I feel that there was any real danger for myself or my 11yr old.
 We took our time and stopped for a long lunch and some exploring in the slot canyons (which was our favorite part of the trail).
 Unfortunately we started too late to finish the trail (needed extra 45mins and it was getting dark) though the more fit & driven wife ditched us and made it up and back in time.